swakita14/RecNexus/Milestones/Milestone5/Team_Project_Definition.md

 ------

-**TIMEPREFERENCE**: Time preference for contact (time range they are available to play)
+**TIMEPREFERENCE**: Sport preference for contact (sport they are interested in)

 __Attributes for TIMEPREFERENCE table__:

-BeginTime: Start of date range user is available to play a sport

-DayOfWeek: Represents day of week user is available (Ex: Monday, Tuesday, Wednesday)

-EndTime: End of date range user is available to play a sport

 TimePreferenceID: Auto number key field to uniquely identify a preference

+BeginTime: start of date range user is available to play a sport

+EndTime: end of date range user is available to play a sport

 ------